Wilson Loops and Wormholes: Introduction

 \section{Introduction}

-Euclidean wormholes are fascinating objects presenting various difficulties in their physical interpretation.
+Euclidean ``spacetime" wormholes are fascinating objects presenting various difficulties in their physical interpretation\footnote{A small note on nomenclature and scope: The configurations we study are primarily defined in Euclidean signature and involve all the dimensions of the Euclidean spacetime.
+Nevertheless they can also contribute to Lorentzian quantities, since many field theoretic Lorentzian computations can be performed via the use of Euclidean techniques.}.
 Even in the context of the AdS/CFT correspondence, for which we have an in-principle non-perturbative understanding of the bulk quantum gravity path integral, wormholes correspond to amplitudes computed on a connected bulk manifold, but whose conformal boundary contains several disjoint pieces.
 It is quite hard to interpret this peculiar result in holography, since on the one hand from a boundary perspective the boundary QFT's seem to be completely decoupled, but on the other hand a certain form of cross-coupling seems to exist due to the bulk connectivity\footnote{For Lorentzian wormholes, it is understood that the reason for the bulk connectivity is the entanglement between the otherwise decoupled QFTs.
 For an analogous statement in Euclidean signature, see \cite{BKP2},\cite{Betzios:2022oef} and section~\ref{BackreactedWLandworms} .}.
 This has led to various paradoxes the most famous being the so called factorisation paradox \cite{maldamaoz}.